4.33 from 28 votes

 Is it healthy?

-This recipe is higher in calories and fats than a lot of my recipes, but as I always say, it’s all about balance and having a carbonara once a week or every now and again, nothing bad will happen.
+This recipe is higher in calories, carbs, and fats than a lot of my recipes, but as I always say, it’s all about balance and having a carbonara once a week or every now and again, nothing bad will happen.
 It’s the perfect treat meal that wows the crowd with minimal effort.

 You can also pair it with greens such as tenderstem broccoli, wilted spinach or a side salad which will add some nutrients and brightness to the meal.